-Instructional time: Affiliates may choose to deliver this in a variety of formats (e.g., course, tutorial, self-study).
-Frequently, Swim Instructor is offered as a stand-alone course or combined with the Lifesaving Instructor course.
+Instructional time: Swim Instructor is frequently offered as a standalone course or combined with Lifesaving Instructor.
 Actual time needed may vary depending on course format, number of candidates and the learning activities selected.
 Breaks require additional time.
 Based on 12-16 candidates: